 Example of How a Small Estate Affidavit

 Mother dies with $40,000.00 in a bank account in her name only and she did not own any real property.
 She did not have a will.
 Her daughter decides to file a small estate affidavit.
-After 45 days from her death, the probate lawyer files a small estate affidavit with the probate court seeking the court to distribute those assets.
+After 45 days from her death, the Clarksville real estate lawyer files a small estate affidavit with the probate court seeking the court to distribute those assets.
 The court then reviews the affidavit submitted and approves it.
 The clerk provides the daughter with a stamped certificate allowing the daughter to access the funds.
 The daughter would then take this paperwork to the bank, show it to the banker, and have the banker release the money to the daughter.

 If the mother died with a will that appointed her daughter as executor, then the daughter would still file the will with the small estate affidavit in the court.
 The will must be validly executed and witnessed for it to be admitted.
 The executor would be bound to distribute the assets to the beneficiaries listed in the will.